 Surprisingly though, many moms still find themselves feeding their toddlers, especially when it comes to messier meals like yogurt or spaghetti.
 I understand, even if I don’t do it myself!
 It’s a bonding experience, they’re only small for so long, and it saves you a huge mess afterwards.

 But it’s an important part of their development!
 They’re working on their fine motor skills.
-Hell, even when they do nothing but smash their dinner all over their high chair, they’re exploring different textures, cause and effect, and more!
+Even when they do nothing but smash their dinner all over their high chair, they’re exploring different textures, cause and effect, and more!

 5. Wash Their Hands